-- Timber BRE 454 Multi-storey timber frame buildings - a design guide 2003 ISBN: 1 86081 605 3 - Steel SCI P197 Designing for structural fire safety: A handbook for architects and engineers 1999 ISBN: 1 85942 074 5

-Note 2: Any test evidence used to substantiate the fire resistance rating of a construction should be carefully checked to ensure that it demonstrates compliance that is adequate and applicable to the intended use.
+- Timber BRE 454 Multi-storey timber frame buildings a design guide 2003 ISBN: 1 86081 605 3 - Steel SCI P197 Designing for structural fire safety: A handbook for architects and engineers 1999 ISBN: 1 85942 074 5 should be carefully checked to ensure that it demonstrates compliance that is adequate and applicable to the intended use.
 Small differences in detail (such as fixing method, joints, dimensions and the introduction of insulation materials etc.) may significantly affect the rating.